 Group Coaching

-Supports small groups or teams of people who share similar experiences, challenges, or a common goal.
+Supports small groups or teams who share similar experiences, challenges, or a common goal.
 It is a professionally held space where learning, reflection, and change happen in support with others.

 Group coaching creates access to coaching while also offering the power of shared experience.
 Participants learn alongside others who get it — sharing lived experience, being seen and reflected by peers, and deepening learning through resonance rather than instruction alone.
 This shared context builds community, reduces isolation, and allows knowledge and resources to be pooled and exchanged.